PARIS PARALYZED ON EVE OF LIBERATION

 Right: Screenshot from the documentary “La Libération de Paris,” which was secretly shot by the French Resistance during the battle of Paris in August 1944.
 This still shows two Parisians, possibly members of the Forces françaises de l’intérieur (French Forces of the Interior, or FFI), disarming a recently killed German soldier.
 In the frames before this, the soldier is seen being shot, as Parisian snipers directly overlooking Notre Dame Cathedral watch him die.
 In the next few scenes, the woman and the man remove his rifle, a pistol, and other objects.
 (See video below.)

 Right: The French 2nd Armored Division eventually led the drive toward Paris.
 A small advance party arrived at the Hôtel de Ville (city hall) late on August 24, 1944.
 The next day Gen. Leclerc and the rest of his French Armored Division, along with the U.S. 4th Infantry Division, entered the French capital.
+Gen. de Gaulle arrived in Paris that afternoon.
 Some sporadic fighting continued for several days following the German capitulation.
-Nevertheless, on August 26 a great victory parade took place down Paris’ main boulevard, the Champs Élysées, lined with jubilant crowds acclaiming Gen. de Gaulle and the French 2nd Armored Division the liberators of Paris.
+Nevertheless, on August 26 a great victory parade took place down Paris’ main boulevard, the Champs Élysées, lined with jubilant crowds acclaiming de Gaulle and the French 2nd Armored Division the liberators of Paris.
 A sign in the crowd reads, “Viva de Gaulle.”

-Left: Free French head Gen. Charles de Gaulle and his entourage set off from the Arc de Triumphe down the Champs Élysées to the Cathedral of Notre Dame in Paris for a service of thanksgiving following the city’s liberation, August 25, 1944.
+Left: Free French head Gen. Charles de Gaulle and his entourage set off from the Arc de Triumphe down the Champs Élysées, destination the iconic Cathedral of Notre Dame for a service of thanksgiving following the city’s liberation on August 25, 1944.

 Right: On August 29, 1944, following the overnight arrival of U.S. Maj.
 Gen. Norman D. Cota’s 28th Infantry Division, a combined Franco-American military parade was organized.
 On the saluting dais at the Place de la Concorde were Omar Bradley, commanding general of the Twelfth U.S. Army Group, and Gen. de Gaulle.
 (British Gen. Bernard Law Montgomery declined the invitation to come to Paris.)
 This iconic photograph, taken by a member of the U.S. Army Signal Corps, shows the freshly scrubbed infantrymen of the 28th Division, fixed bayonets on their slung rifles, marching in full battle order down Paris’ Champs Élysées directly into combat north of Paris.
 The men, twenty-four abreast, were accompanied by Jeeps, some mounted with .50 caliber machine guns; 155mm M2 “Long Tom” field guns; and M4 Sherman tanks and tank destroyers.